-Under the charging framework regulatory charging is appropriate because export regulatory activity is provided to a clearly identifiable group - individuals and organisations that participate in the agriculture, food and fibre export supply chain.
+Regulatory charging is appropriate because export regulatory activity is provided to a clearly identifiable group - individuals and organisations that participate in the agriculture, food and fibre export supply chain.
+If it were not for the business activities of these groups, the regulatory activities would not be required.

 There are additional benefits to funding export regulation through regulatory charging.
 When a business pays for the activities it receives, the government has an obligation to justify the prices it charges.
-Regulatory charging also raises awareness of regulated entities of how much a regulated activity costs.
+Regulatory charging also raises the awareness of regulated entities of how much a regulated activity cost.

-For these reasons, the government has determined regulatory charging to be the most appropriate mechanism for funding export regulatory activity.
-We have reviewed regulatory charging of export regulatory activities, consistent with the charging framework.
+For these reasons, the government has determined regulatory charging to be the most appropriate mechanism for funding export regulatory activities.
+We have updated regulatory charging of export regulatory activities, consistent with the charging framework.